ionic-team/capacitor-docs/docs/cli/telemetry.md

   - eric-horodyski
 ---

 Capacitor collects anonymous telemetry data about general usage.
-This is an opt-in program that provides insight to the Capacitor team to help improve the product.
-By opting in, you will be able to provide valuable insights that could shape the future of the product.
+This is an opt-out program that provides insight to the Capacitor team to help improve the product.
+By providing usage data, you help provide valuable insights that could shape the future of the product.

-You will be asked after the Capacitor CLI successfully finishes its first command if you would like to enter the program.
-If you opt out, telemetry data will not be collected and you will not be asked again.
+You will be automatically enrolled after the Capacitor CLI successfully finishes its first command.
+You may opt-out at any time, wherein telemetry data will not be collected unless you opt back in.

 ## Why?